(formerly known as Candalides geminus)

+The male butterflies on top are a bronzed purple.
+The females are dark brown with a purple sheen over the centres of the forewings.
 The adult butterflies have a wingspan of about 3 cms.
-The males on top are a bronzed purple.
-The females are dark brown with a purple sheen over the centres of the forewings.

-Underneath, they are both pale grey with arcs of dark marks, and there are two prominent black spots under the tornus of each hindwing.
+Underneath, they are both pale grey with arcs of dark marks, and there are two prominent black spots under the tornus of each forewing.